-The challenge is with open floor plans there are fewer walls, so fewer places to put outlets.
+We're used to seeing electrical outlets along the walls, about 18 inches above the floor.
+In kitchens and bathrooms you also find outlets on the walls just above the counter tops.
+The challenge with open floor plans … there are fewer walls, so fewer places to place outlets.
 This seems a bit crazy with all our new electronic toys (well, my laptop isn't a toy but maybe my iPad) that need to be plugged in to refuel them.

 Popular with open floor plans are kitchen islands because they provide lots of extra work space … but no extra wall space.
-That's where these new popup electrical outlets are giving homeowners more flexibility in how they power their kitchens!
+That's where the new popup electrical outlets are giving homeowners more flexibility in how they power their kitchens!

 They're perfect as we're all becoming much more dependent on electronics, from our phones to new kitchen gadgets.
 You can get a tablet integrated into your refrigerator which is great for recipes but not really useful for homework … so let's explore what's happening.